rlannon/6502Emu/README.md

 ### EMU Files

 Both the assembler and CPU utilize ```.emu``` files which contain program and debug information.
 These files indicate program and segment data as well as line numbers and their corresponding addresses.
-This will allow the debugger to set breakpoints.
+The format also notes the addresses of program labels.
+These features allow the debugger to set breakpoints at addresses, line numbers, or labels.

 ### CPU

 The CPU is the [MOS 6502](https://en.wikipedia.org/wiki/MOS_Technology_6502), in case you haven't guessed already.

-Note that currently, interrupts are not supported as there is no hardware emulation.
+#### Emulated Hardware

+This project allows for limited hardware emulation capabilities.

+##### Screen

+There is a 32x32 emulated screen between memory locations ```$2400``` and ```$27FF```.
+Information about said output can be found in ```src/GUI/Emulated Inputs and Outputs```.
+The screen generates an NMI 1 millisecond before each update, which occurs at a framerate of *approximately* 30Hz.
+A Java animation timer and concurrency are both used to accomplish this.

+##### Inputs

+The user may also configure emulated inputs.
+The user may choose from individual keys or from the keyboard as a whole; if the latter is chosen, it overrides all other inputs that are configured.
+Inputs may be mapped to a memory address and the user may choose whether they should trigger an IRQ.

 ### Debugger

-The emulator comes with a simple debugger for setting breakpoints and monitoring CPU status.
+The emulator comes with a simple debugger for debugging programs.
+The debugger allows the user to set breakpoints, step through program execution, trigger NMIs and graphics updates, set the program counter, and monitor memory.
+The project also comes with a simple disassembler that allows users to examine program memory and instructions during debugging.